Skip to main content

 Active participation

-• Pupils elect their representatives through a grassroots system of student parliaments, and put forward their proposals to policy makers through their representatives.
+• Pupils elect their representatives through a grassroots system of student parliaments, and put forward their proposals to policymakers through their representatives.
 Each year, school student council forums and county student parliaments are organised.

-• The Hintalovon Child Rights Foundation (ECPAT Hungary), established in 2015, aims to ensure that adults take into account the views and the interest of children in all areas of life.
+• The Hintalovon Child Rights Foundation (ECPAT Hungary), established in 2015, aims to ensure that adults take into account the views and interests of children in all areas of life.
 The programmes of the foundation include the following: Child Rights Pro Bono Clearinghouse, providing free legal aid services; Child Participation programme, which aims to develop and implement meaningful ways of child participation; and the NEMECSEK Programme for the safety of children at schools, in sport and in other environments.

 • In 2014, the National Media and Infocommunications Authority in cooperation with the Hungarian foundation of SOS Children’s Villages International, launched a programme of visits to the Children’s Villages and youth centres, offering playful activities and games facilitating the discovery of the possibilities and the potential risks of the Internet to children aged 6 to 18 and young adults aged 18 and above, who live in the Villages without their biological families, have lower-than-average self-confidence and are thus more vulnerable in the digital world.

-Digital creativity
+Digital inclusion

 Table 7: Topic summary - pillar 3: active participation, respecting children's rights

-In placeIn developmentNot in placeOther
+In placeIn developmentOther activityNot in place

 Awareness raising on children’s rightsX